A Method to Assess and Argue for Practical Significance in Software Engineering: Introduction

 Grounding practical significance in domain-specific metrics also supports a clear communication of the expected impact of the solutions that have been empirically assessed; in other words, how each solution would help practitioners~\cite{Storey2017_esem}, and how they could choose the one most appropriate for their needs~\cite{Petersen2014_serp,Siegmund2015_icse}.
 Establishing such a clear communication would ultimately enhance research's long-term impact~\cite{Petersen2014_serp,Engstrom2017_serptest}.

-In this paper, we demonstrate how a combination of Bayesian analysis~\cite{mcelreath15statrethink,gelman2013bayesian,Furia2018BDA} and cumulative prospect theory~\cite{Tversky1992cpt,KahnemanT79prosp} provides a serviceable means of assessing practical significance in ESE.
+In this paper, we demonstrate how a combination of Bayesian analysis~\cite{mcelreath15statrethink,gelman2013bayesian,Furia2018BDA} and cumulative prospect theory~\cite{Tversky1992cpt,KahnemanT79prosp} provides a serviceable means of assessing practical significance in ESE\@.
 Using data from a case study of testing practices~\cite{AfzalGITAB2015et} (comparing exploratory testing to testing based on predefined test cases), we illustrate how one can formulate and assess different measures of practical significance, all expressed in terms of metrics that make sense in the application domain (such as the hourly cost and seniority of programmers).

-We use Bayesian statistics to build and fit a model of the empirical data.
+We use Bayesian statistics to design and fit a model of the empirical data.
 The model is quantitative, incorporates expert knowledge in the domain metrics of interest, and can be used to perform predictions.
 We then use cumulative prospect theory to connect probabilities in the Bayesian model to utility metrics of possible outcomes.
 The connection is actionable, in that it supports decision making based on the applicability, risks, and costs of different scenarios.
+If one would take this one step further, these costs per scenario could greatly reduce the need for human subjects for validating research results as cumulative prospect theory will provide us with strong indications of what decision a human will take.